-The Coyote Project: Self-Guided Campus tour
+The Coyote Project: Self-Guided Campus Tour

 Land Acknowledgement

-The Indigenous Education Office at Thompson Rivers University works within Secwepemcúl̓ecw, the ancestral and unceded territory of Tk̓emlúps te Secwépemc, a community within the Secwépemc Nation.
+Thompson Rivers University works within Secwepemcúl̓ecw, the ancestral and unceded territory of Tk̓emlúps te Secwépemc, a community within the Secwépemc Nation.

 We are accountable to the living relationship between the Secwépemc and this land, as well as the teachings, laws, and responsibilities that guide us.
 We give thanks to the Sxwixwéytemc (those who came before us), to the Qelmúcw (those walking alongside us now), and to the Tellqelmúcw (those yet to come), whose knowledge and teachings continue to inspire our commitment to supporting the Secwépemc and caring for this land.